aws-samples/amazon-location-service-with-snowflake/README.md

 The architecture is composed of the following components:
 - A Snowflake database and warehouse
-- An Amazon API Gateway endpoint that proxies request to your AWS account
+- An Amazon API Gateway endpoint that proxies request to your AWS account and invokes the AWS Lambda function
+- One AWS Lambda functions that create the Snowflake resources
 - A set of Amazon Location Service place indexes to geocode and reverse geocode addresses
 - A set of AWS AppConfig configurations to store the Amazon Location Service place indexes and the Snowflake database and warehouse names
 - An AWS Secrets Manager secret to store the Snowflake credentials